SheplX/Fully-Integrated-Pipeline/README.md

 ![Grafana_datasource](./Screenshots/Grafana_datasource.png)

-- In order to check Jenkins metrics, we need to add some dashboards which been configured with Jenkins metrics
+- In order to check Jenkins metrics, we need to add some dashboards which been configured with Jenkins metrics.

 ![Grafana_jenkins_metrics](./Screenshots/Grafana_jenkins_metrics.png)